-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and securities authorized for issuance under equity compensation plans for the year ended December 31, 2010 will be contained in the Corporation's Information Circular for the Annual General Meeting of Shareholders to be held on or about June 16, 2011.
-Such information for the year ended December 31, 2009, is contained in the Corporation's Information Circular for the Annual General Meeting of Shareholders held on June 16, 2010.
-Additional financial information is provided in the Corporation's audited consolidated financial statements for the year ended December 31, 2010, and the accompanying management's discussion and analysis of financial conditions and results of operations dated March 17, 2011.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and securities authorized for issuance under equity compensation plans for the year ended December 31, 2011 will be contained in the Corporation's Information Circular for the Annual General Meeting of Shareholders to be held on or about June 14, 2012.
+Such information for the year ended December 31, 2010, is contained in the Corporation's Information Circular for the Annual General Meeting of Shareholders to be held on or about June 14, 2012.
+Such information for the year ended December 31, 2010, is contained in the Corporation's Information Circular for the Annual General Meeting of Shareholders held on June 30, 2011.
+Additional financial information is provided in the Corporation's audited consolidated financial statements for the year ended December 31, 2011, and the accompanying management's discussion and analysis of financial conditions and results of operations dated March 8, 2012.
 Shareholders who wish to receive printed copies of these documents free of charge should contact the Corporation using the contact information included on the final page of this Annual Information Form.